Staining Decks in Canada: Common Misconceptions

-- Not only does Canada get a lot of precipitation, but we also have a relatively extreme climate, where temperatures can fall below -30℃ and rise above 30℃ — with humidity to boot!
-This large variation in temperature negatively affects the durability of the wood and the stains performance.
+- In Canada we also have a relatively extreme climate, where temperatures can fall below -30℃ and rise above 30℃ — with humidity to boot!
+This large variation in temperature will negatively affect the durability of the wood and the stain’s performance.

-- Staining products are typically tested in warmer, more stable climates like Arizona and the guarantees that the products promise DO NOT apply in Canadian climates.
+- Staining products are typically tested in warmer, more stable climates like Arizona — and the product guarantees DO NOT apply in Canadian climates.
 Most staining products guarantee that the finish will last approximately five years.
-However, in Canada, the best case scenario means that you may get between three to five years.
+However, in Canada, the best case scenario means that you will likely only get between three to five years.